The Overview Dashboard shows a high level summary of the MySQL instances and hosts that are monitored by MySQL Enterprise Monitor.

 When a MySQL Instance or Host has any open Emergency events against them, the row for that asset will be shown in red:

-The Emergency & Critical Events panel lists a stream of the currently open events with an Emergency or Critical status.
+The Current Emergency & Critical Events panel lists a stream of the currently open events with an Emergency or Critical status.
 These are listed separately to the Current Problem MySQL Instances or Current Problem Hosts panels, as these might not show all assets within an environment that is monitoring five or more of either asset type.